 Open Access

-Hopkins Libraries and Open Scholarship
+Hopkins Libraries Commitment to Open Scholarship

 The Johns Hopkins Libraries affirm a vision of open scholarship that advances research, teaching, and intellectual growth, and furthers the University's mission of knowledge for the world.
 Open scholarship benefits everyone because it facilitates faster dissemination and access to knowledge by broader audiences.
 Open scholarship removes barriers to interdisciplinary and international scholarship, facilitates discovery and collaboration across fields, and ensures that scholarship remains accessible through time.
 For these reasons the JHU Libraries are committed to supporting the immense possibilities of open scholarship.